How to Choose a Tablet

 Where Will I Use the Tablet Most?

 The answer to this question will be straightforward.
 Think about your most common workspace and how it can benefit from the use of a tablet.
 If you move between workspaces, take that into consideration and think about how factors like screen size or battery life could further affect portability.
-Extra features, like cellular network support, can play a significant role in where the tablet is effective.
+Extra features, like cellular network or LTE support, can play a significant role in where the tablet is effective for your needs.

 Do I Need to Use Accessories with My Tablet?